AI and MLFeatured

 ExamplesCalculator, spreadsheetsChatbots, self-driving cars, recommendation engines

-Challenges and Concerns in AI
+Challenges and Concerns in Artificial Intelligence

 • Ethical Issues & Bias: AI can inherit biases from training data, leading to unfair outcomes in hiring, lending, or law enforcement.